 Other causes can include:

 - Drinking too much alcohol or caffeine

 - Drug abuse

 Arrhythmias can also be classified as either bradyarrhythmia (slow) or tachyarrhythmia (fast).
-Common arrhythmias include:
+Common conditions include:

 - Atrial Fibrillation (AFib):